 Bailén overlooks a landscape of olive-groves and vegetable fields irrigated by waters from Guadiel and Rumblar rivers.
 A legacy of its Andalusi past, handicrafts make an important contribution to the local economy, as do sheep and goat-farming and mining.
 The ruins of the castle that was taken by King Fernando III el Santo on his way through Jaén are just some of its remnants of the past.
 Its main attractions include the Palace of the Condes de Benavente and the Gothic church of La Encarnación, where there is a carving by Alonso Cano.
 Famous for the battle in which the troops of General Castaños defeated Napoleon's army, numerous commemorative monuments adorn its squares and promenades.
-Every year between 17th and 22nd July this victory is embered with festivities, les and process the scene of bitter battles between Romans and Carthaginians.
-The current position of this town however, around the castle that crowns the hilltop, dates from Arabic times.
-After being conquered by Fernando III, it was baptized with the name of
+Every year between 17th and 22nd July this victory is remembered with festivities, parades and processions.
+MENGÍBAR